jarun/nnn/README.md

 <p align="center"><i>nnn in action!
 (Thanks Luke Smith for the video!)</i></a></p>

 `nnn` is smooth... like butter.
-It's also probably one of the fastest and most lightweight file managers you have ever used.
+It's also one of the fastest and most lightweight file managers you have ever used.
+It comes in a `~55KB` binary using `~3.5MB` resident memory at runtime.

 `nnn` integrates seamlessly with your DE and favourite GUI utilities, has a unique _navigate-as-you-type_ mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, subshell spawning, quick notes and much more.